Director: Sobey Martin

 Production #: 8525

 While burying a time capsule, Dr. Smith and the children are confronted by a werewolf.
 Tracing a row of footprints left behind by the creature, Will and Dr. Smith encounter a family consisting of Effra (Sherry Jackson), an attractive young woman; Keel, a lumbering, inarticulate space hillbilly; and matriarch Sybilla (Mercedes McCambridge), whose witchcraft allows her to grow a colony of deadly, carnivorous plants near the Jupiter 2.
-Refusing to heed the advice of Professor Robinson, Dr. Smith prepares to marry Sybilla and return to Earth in her space vehicle.
+Refusing to heed the advice of Professor Robinson, Dr. Smith prepares to marry Sybilla and return to Earth in her space vehicle—with a humorous outcome.

 Enamored of Major West, the space cropper played by Sherry Jackson (whom science fiction fans will recognize from Star Trek’s “What Are Little Girls Made Of?”) makes a number of aggressive, unwelcome advances at Don—much to the chagrin of Judy.
-In response, Major West appears to squirm, fidget, and contort his face as if to convey extreme discomfort—arguably the only amusing or entertaining aspect of this episode.
+In response, Major West appears to squirm, fidget, and contort his face as if to convey his extreme discomfort—arguably the only amusing or entertaining aspect of this episode.

 Unconvincing even by the standards of a 1960s television program, the werewolf who attacks Will, Penny, and Dr. Smith may evoke snickering from the audience.
 (The title monster from Universal Studios’ The Wolf Man, on the other hand, maintains a terrifying presence nearly seventy-five years after his cinematic debut.)